Updated Feb 2023

 Success looks different to everyone.
 To me, it was getting out of the darkest place I’ve ever been in my life, and knowing that I will never go back there.
 It’s spending quality time with my family, all while living my dream of working for myself, from the comfort of my home.

-But I had to bust my ass off to get here.
+But I had to do actual work to get here.
 No amount of positive thinking could have done what my actions actually did.
 Getting up off my butt, and actually doing the work.

 It’s tough, but there’s nothing in life that’s worth working towards more than your success, right?